-You might also consider adding stop word rules to exclude bad keywords from queries to not impact the Coveo ML model learning process.
-However, if end users perform queries containing only banned words, the model learning process could be affected depending on the returned search results (if any) (see Stop Word Special Cases).
+You might also consider adding stop word rules to exclude bad keywords from queries, so that they don’t impact the Coveo ML model learning process.
+However, if end users perform queries containing only banned words, the model learning process could be affected, depending on the returned search results (if any) (see Stop Word Special Cases).

-To prevent users from getting search results when they input queries that contain only stop words, you can add thesaurus rules in which a given banned keyword is replaced with random characters (see Adding and Managing Query Pipeline Thesaurus Rules).
+To prevent users from getting search results when they input queries that contain only stop words, you can add thesaurus rules in which a given banned keyword is replaced with random characters (see Manage Thesaurus Rules).
 This should bring the user to a “No Results” page where the

-As this impacts metrics such as Queries Without Results and Query Click-Through, ensure that the thesaurus rules are not excluding wanted results.
+As this impacts metrics such as Search Events Without Results and Search Event Click-Through, ensure that the thesaurus rules aren’t excluding desired results.

 knight because it leads to unwanted search results.